 High School Scholarship Program

 The Westerville Amateur Soccer Association (WASA) is proud to provide a scholarship award program for high school seniors who are continuing their education.
 This scholarship is awarded to eligible high school seniors, as determined by certain selection criteria, upon their acceptance into any post secondary education program.
 The award is intended to serve area high school students who are current or past participants in the WASA soccer program.
-Six awards will be available, three for male and three for female participants.
 This is a one-time award paid prior to the recipient entering their higher education program.
 Upon satisfying eligibility requirements, these scholarships are awarded to deserving students, as determined by an independent panel, based on community service, academic achievement and a short essay.

 The following description provides further information, including the selection criteria, the purpose and amount of the award, and the source of funds.